fma965/fma965.github.io/_posts/2025-02-04-gamemanager.md

 ---

-## Game Manager
-This is a custom PHP based application in a Nginx container for custom OBS overlays for special challenges, scoreboards etc.
+Game Manager is a custom PHP based application in a Nginx container for custom OBS overlays for special challenges, scoreboards etc.

 It works along side the ws-broadcast docker container to allow easy WebSocket support